lorenzoh/DLPipelines.jl/docs/overview.md

-# DeepLearningTasks.jl
+# DLPipelines.jl

-*DeepLearningTasks.jl* is an interface for defining deep learning data pipelines.
+*DLPipelines.jl* is an interface for defining deep learning data pipelines.
 This includes every data transformation before and after the model.
 That means loading, preprocessing and augmenting the data before feeding it into the model, but also decoding the model's outputs to targets.

 The package was born from the realization that the data pipeline plays a large role in many deep learning projects.
 It abstracts the pipeline into steps that lend themselves to building training, inference and other pipelines.